Q: Explain the tryout procedure for EVBA.

 Q: Can a player play in school sports and other athletic club sports?

 A: Yes, school sports always have a priority over EVBA events and the other athletic clubs.
 Players can also play in other club sports.
 With enough notice, coaches of all activities should be able to work around scheduling conflicts.
 EVBA coaches will work with players, parents and other coaches to ensure that fairness is achieved for all involved.
+We will ask that players on a Green team be commitment to most practices and tournaments.
+If there are major conflicts with EVBA activities, players will be moved to a lower team.

 Q: Are the competitions local or out of town/state?